 You can read more about their commitment to fair trade and ethically sourced coffee here.

-And that ladies and gentlemen are how coffee gets from the coffee trees into your cups at home.
-Next time you walk into your local coffee shop and buy your favorite coffee, you can truly appreciate the labor of love that went into that single bean, bag, or cup.
+That ladies and gentlemen, is how coffee travels from trees to your cups at home.
+Next time you walk into your local coffee shop and buy your favorite coffee, you can truly appreciate the labor of love that went into that single bean, bag, or cup!